getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 Internal integrations are meant for custom integrations unique to your organization.
 They can also be as simple as an organization-wide token.
 Whether you are using just the API or all the Integration Platform features combined, internal integrations are for use within a single Sentry organization.

+For an example of how to build an internal integration, see [our Round Robin Issue Assignment integration](https://blog.sentry.io/2019/11/21/customize-your-sentry-workflow-a-sample-internal-integration) (or jump straight to [the code on GitHub](https://github.com/getsentry/sentry-round-robin)).

 Internal integrations don't require an OAuth flow.
 You receive an org-wide Auth Token immediately after creation.

 [{% asset integration-platform-index/authentication-flow.png alt="Buttons providing the options to publish or delete." %}]({% asset integration-platform-index/authentication-flow.png @path %})